o-leolleo/blog/content/blog/a-kubernetes-terraformed-local-lab-fluentbit/index.md

 Here we discussed how to create a local kubernetes lab with fluentbit using Terraform, where we could explore and experiment with its configuration.
 We used minimal deployments of Elasticsearch and Kibana to visualize the logs collected, and we also discussed how to split the logs by type using fluentbit filters.
 The code has also been discussed and it has been made available at the [o-leolleo/a-kubernetes-local-lab](https://github.com/o-leolleo/a-kubernetes-local-lab/tree/main/fluentbit) repo.

-The key here is that now we have a setup we can safely tweak and break, so as to test assumptions and experiment with.
+The key here is that now we have a setup we can safely tweak and break, so as to test assumptions and get fast feedback.
-Feel free to give it a try and experiment with it as you wish!
+Feel free to give it a try!